Effective local SEO requires a focus on your mobile-first audience. Here are a few ways to do it.

 It should be every business owner’s top priority to improve their website’s design and performance on mobile devices.
 Already, the majority of your customers are expecting this, with 54.8% of all web traffic being mobile at the start of 2021.

 It’s never been more important to cater your local SEO approach to mobile users.
-We’ll be talking about what mobile friendly SEO is, why it’s such a crucial part of local SEO, and a few ways to get started.
+We’ll be talking about what mobile friendly local SEO is, why it’s such a crucial part of a strong digital marketing strategy.

 More About the Mobile-First Index